-At the core of the Awareness Through Movement® classes I teach are these key ideas:
+The key ideas at the core of my Awareness Through Movement® classes are:

 This class is different from any exercise class I have ever taken, and is extraordinarily effective.
 There is no stretching, aerobics, strength training, pain or embarrassment involved.
 What there is instead is gentle, mindful movement, done in useful sequences that help re-establish the link between the brain and the muscles.
 Movement options that we may have forgotten become available to us again.
 Anyone - of any age or any physical capability/limitation - should take advantage of this class.
 If unable to execute a particular movement, a participant can adapt the movement to their circumstances, or even just imagine the movement, and still get beneficial effects.
 Amazing stuff.
 After each class, I find that I am more aware of how my body moves, and I move more freely than before.
 Katherine Wieseman is highly experienced and guides the class with skill and sensitivity.
 This class is not to be missed.
 Janet